This article contains affiliate links. If you buy any products via these links, we may earn a small commission at no cost to you.

 Double check in case your car is already fitted with a GPS tracker.
 It's possible that the manufacturer has fitted the device in the factory, especially if it's a new car.

 Other ways your car may have some kind of tracker is through telematic devices.
 Many car insurers offer a chance to install a telematic or 'black box' device into your car.
 These trackers use GPS to relay data about your driving.
-Good driving habits are often rewarded with cheaper insurance at renewal.
+Good driving habits are often rewarded with cheaper insurance.

 How much does a car tracker cost?